SumoLogic/sumologic-documentation/docs/cse/integrations/automation-service.md

 ### Run an automation

 ##### Automatically
-If an automation is set to run when an Insight is created or closed, it runs automtically provided that:
+If an automation is set to run when an Insight is created or closed, it runs automatically provided that:
 * The automation is enabled,
 * The automation is configured to run on the trigger(s), and
 * The automation is an Insight automation, or